konnov/protocols-made-fun/_posts/2026-06-26-proofs-are-closer.md

 the theorem statements.

 After catching C1 cheating, I gave it instructions to avoid moving the goal posts.
-I was checking with C1 from time to time.
+Then, I was checking with C1 from time to time.
 When it looked alternating between the same kind of things, I was giving it a few hints.

 **Finishing the proof.** After 4 days I started to worry.
 The proof file was approaching 30 KLOC.
 Not only C1 was close to the weekly limit of my